aslamhossain43/Java-Design-Patterns/README.md

 ### CCTV SSIIMMO(11)

 1. Chain of Responsibility - Allows to pass request to the chain of handlers until one of them handles request and decouple if sender and receiver based request.
 Exmaple: Exception handling.
-2.
+2. Command - An object used to encapsulate all information needed to perform an action or trigger an event at a later time.
+3. Template - provides a common sequence.
+So it defines a final method which tells the sequence of execution.